joelvarun/Open-CV-projects/README.md

-# Computervision using CV2 and mediapipe
+# Computervision projects
-This is my repo consisting all my image processing projects using open CV
+This is my repo consisting all my computer vision projects using open CV, mediapipe,YOLO